 MOVE OVER LAW VIOLATIONS

-The failure to move over when driving past a stopped car is not only illegal, it’s also extremely dangerous.
+The failure to move over when driving past a stopped car is not only illegal, but it’s also extremely dangerous.
 If people are pulled over on the shoulder, it’s likely that they will get out of their cars, making them especially vulnerable to pedestrian accidents.

 Richardson Richardson Boudreaux, PLLC provides representation for the victims of car accidents, pedestrian accidents, and other injuries.
 Call 918-492-7674 or send us a message to schedule a no-cost consultation.